rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 author: Julia Wise
 ---

 ## How to run an EA student organization?
-Here you can find tips from other student organizers.
+Here are some tips from other student organizers

 From [UC Berkeley](#stutips-berkeley)